google-code-export/peek-poker/PeekPoker/Important Files/ReadMe.txt

 More code cleanup
 -Added quick calcultor to dump section
 -Added plugin tutorial

+-changes 28/06/12
+[PureIso]
+-Added more classes to the PeekPoker.interface to aid with plugin application coding -Fixed the svn (release to trunk)
+-Fixed the folder so peekpoker contains peekpoker.interface

 TODO:
 -Add game id recognition to help user name trainer file correctly